ikvk/ecs_pattern/README.rst

     | It is forbidden to add attributes to an entity dynamically.

-    | Technically this is python dataclass with slots=True
+    | Use the ecs_pattern.entity decorator to create entities.

-    | Use the ecs_pattern.entity decorator to create entities:
+    | Technically this is python dataclass with slots=True.

     .. code-block:: python